 Somewhere between 22,000 and 45,000 died each year from lack of medical insurance in the 2000s.
 Uninsured people sacrifice visits to the doctor, prescription drugs, and other forms of treatment because they cannot afford them, and thus make health problems worse or never discover them until it is too late.
 Children without insurance were 60% more likely to die after hospitalization than those with insurance.
 As more people gain insurance, deaths are reduced.
 Obamacare was modeled after a Republican-led program in Massachusetts where every 830 adults who gained insurance translated to one fewer deaths.
 Obamacare determined colonoscopies should be free; the number of Americans undergoing colonoscopies rose, increasing early colorectal cancer detection, saving thousands of lives.
 It should not be surprising lack of insurance is a death sentence, considering how much treatment costs without it, from hundreds a month to treat diabetes (and $5,000-$7,000 for an insulin pump) to over $100,000 for just the first year of treating brain cancer.
 Those who don’t perish are ruined financially.
 In 2013, an estimated 645,000 bankruptcies were linked to massive medical bills.
 At the beginning of 2016, 20% of insured Americans were having difficulty paying their medical bills.
 63 million insured people say they have had to sacrifice needed care due to cost.

 While the Affordable Care Act created a marketplace (the “exchange”) where more people could find affordable healthcare plans and get government subsidies to cover some costs, this funneled money into the hands of abusive private powers, only worsened by the legal requirement that citizens purchase their insurance.
-While the Act did help millions gain access to affordable healthcare and protected people with pre-existing conditions from rejection and consumers from rescission, the problems with the law were immense: insurance companies hiked their premium rates, reduced benefits, or even pulled out the exchange if they lost money, states (mostly Republican) opted out of the Medicare expansion (leaving many Americans not poor enough for Medicare but too poor to afford insurance through the exchange), businesses slashed worker hours and kept employee totals low to avoid having to provide insurance to workers, etc. And naturally insurance companies still sought ways to avoid paying for the medical needs of their customers despite Obamacare reforms.
+While the Act did help millions gain access to affordable healthcare and protected people with pre-existing conditions from rejection and consumers from rescission, the problems with the law were immense: insurance companies hiked their premium rates, reduced benefits, or even pulled out the exchange if they lost money, states (mostly Republican) opted out of the Medicare expansion (leaving many Americans not poor enough for Medicare but too poor to afford insurance through the exchange), businesses slashed worker hours and kept employee totals low to avoid having to provide insurance to workers, etc. And naturally insurance companies still sought ways to avoid paying for the medical needs of their customers despite Obamacare reforms, even ignoring the law entirely.
 This is why even if a free market healthcare system could somehow lower costs of high quality insurance so far everyone could afford it (doubtful, consider America’s dire poverty and capitalism’s worsening monopolization eliminating competition in the medical insurance industry and others), people would still be sacrificed on the altar of profit.

 Clearly, under the current system the desires of insurance companies and healthcare providers for profit are antithetical to the medical needs of human beings.
 Wouldn’t a system in which people didn’t need health insurance be preferable?
 Where people could visit their doctors and if they needed a procedure or medicine they couldn’t afford the government would cover it?
 Where insurance companies died out because they were no longer needed?
 Isn’t circumventing the profit motive the ethical thing to do, to save lives?